EmnaDebbabi/CNN-for-Causality-extraction/README.md

-In this part we evaluated our CNN in terms of speed ,accuracy and efficiency by proving that the CNN model is capable to handle the problem of causality classification on textual data to model relationships be- tween macro-economic factors with Bayesian Network and based on large financial news textual data extracted.
+In this part we evaluated our CNN in terms of speed ,accuracy and efficiency by proving that the CNN model is capable to handle the problem of causality classification on textual data to model relationships between macro-economic factors with Bayesian Network and based on large financial news textual data extracted.
 We used Convolutional Neural Networks (CNN) for Sentence Classification, to extract causal relations from financial news and to build a database of causalities.
 Next the project main goal is to use these causalities to feed an optimization algorithm to build and fit a Bayesian Network to compare macro-economic before and after the COVID outbreak to understand what factors were impacted.

-As an extension of our work, we intend to improve causality extraction, direction detection us- ing rule-based methods to ensure better precision in producing Bayesian network-based economic and financial insights.
+As an extension of our work, we intend to improve causality extraction, direction detection using rule-based methods to ensure better precision in producing Bayesian network-based economic and financial insights.